Skip to cookie consent Skip to main content

 Medication shouldn’t be used as a quick fix for someone who wants to lose 10 or 15 pounds before a class reunion or fit into the perfect dress.

 “This is not for aesthetic goals.
 Medication is used to treat the chronic disease of obesity and diseases caused by obesity,” stresses Dr. Stanford.
-She adds that these medications are not appropriate for women who are pregnant or planning a pregnancy.
+She adds that these medications are not appropriate for people who are pregnant or planning a pregnancy.

-Some anti-obesity drugs target the brain to decrease appetite, while others affect the gut to control how the body absorbs fat from foods or make you feel fuller longer.
+Some obesity drugs target the brain to decrease appetite, while others affect the gut to control how the body absorbs fat from foods or make you feel fuller longer.
 They help with weight loss, which can improve overall health by reducing cholesterol, blood sugar, and blood pressure.

-Prescription drugs approved by the U.S. Food and Drug Administration (FDA) commonly used to treat people with overweight and obesity are:
+Prescription drugs approved by the U.S. Food and Drug Administration (FDA), commonly used to treat people with overweight and obesity are:

 • Liraglutide (Saxenda®)